kagisearch/pyllms/README.md

 ```

-Alternatively you can pass initialization values to the init() method:
+Alternatively, you can pass initialization values to the init() method:

 ```
 model=llms.init(openai_api_key='your_api_key_here', model='gpt-4')
 ```

 You can also pass optional parameters to the complete method.
-Any parameters accepted by the original model are supported automatically, in verbatim form:
+Any parameters accepted by the original model are supported automatically, in the verbatim form:

 ```
 result = model.complete(